kriang/theasia/README.md

 yarn run serve
 ```

-Visit http://localhost:4000 to visit the app.
+Visit http://localhost:4000 to view the app.